 Covers all perils giving the definition of this as the insurance providing protection against the widest range of risks that the home is up against.
-But it specifically states that it does not cover those that are excluded in the policy.
+But it specifically states that it does not cover those that are excluded from the policy.

 Promotes two types of home insurance.
 All risks and named perils.
 They state that all risks include;